Security

 Can I contact Google about a hacked account?

-It is possible to contact Google security experts about your hacked account through various channels.
-However, as mentioned above, it is essential to first attempt a password reset and an account recovery.
-If the official Gmail steps to recover your account fail, you can always contact Gmail Community experts.
+As mentioned above, it is essential to first attempt a password reset and an account recovery.
+If those steps to recover your account fail, then the next possible step is to contact Gmail Community experts.

 To contact Gmail Community Experts:

-3. A new page will load where you can ask your question and contact an expert.
+4. A new page will load where you can ask your question and contact an expert.

 Those who use Google accounts through work or school and are Google Workspace administrators can contact Google directly for support.